mythrriiii/90Degrees/README.md

 ### ✏️Design Thinking Process
 Our thought process for developing 90° was driven by a user-centric approach, as we wanted to address the frustrations people experience when getting the perfect photo.

-**1. Empathize:** Having experience with endless struggles to communicate our preferred angles and getting unsatisfactory results after multiple attempts really helped us get in the shoes of our app’s users.
+**1. Empathise:** Having experience with endless struggles to communicate our preferred angles and getting unsatisfactory results after multiple attempts really helped us get in the shoes of our app’s users.

 **2. Define:** The core problem was how difficult it is to consistently capture flattering photos without wasting time and effort.
 This helped us focus on creating a solution that would make the photo-taking process intuitive and reliable for both users and photographers.